rwhitcroft/rwhitcroft.github.io/index.markdown

 # More Failure
 Because the shellcode file is stored on disk, all I had to do was replace the MessageBox shellcode file with a reverse shell shellcode file.
 I opted to use a custom reverse shell payload instead of one from `msfvenom` for fear that it would get caught on disk.
 I won't go into the custom reverse shell in this document but suffice it to say it is similar in every way except for the arrangement of bytes that would cause a pattern match.

 After switching to the reverse shell shellcode file, I was all set to receive my reverse shell, but notepad crashed instead.
-From experience, I suspected that the shellcode was too long and was clobbering code beyond the `ReverseSel()` function, causing notepad to crash.
+From experience, I suspected that the shellcode was too long and was clobbering code beyond the `ReplaceSel()` function, causing notepad to crash.
 For reference, the reverse shell shellcode is about twice as long as the MessageBox shellcode.

 <br/>
 <hr/>